straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 }
 ```

-To authenticate to Azure we will first read a secret from vault that will be satisfied by the same secrets engine we just tested.
+To authenticate to Azure we will first read a secret from Vault that will be satisfied by the same secrets engine we just tested.

-### Add the vault provider to Terraform
+### Add the Vault provider to Terraform

-Notice that we are not setting any values here since the two pieces of information we need to connect to vault are the address and token, both of which are already stored in our environment variables (VAULT_ADDR and VAULT_TOKEN respectively):
+Notice that we are not setting any values here since the two pieces of information we need to connect to Vault are the address and token, both of which are already stored in our environment variables (VAULT_ADDR and VAULT_TOKEN respectively):

 ```hcl
 provider "vault" { }